Quenched, bulge-dominated, but dynamically cold galaxies in IllustrisTNG and their real-world counterparts: How do they form?

 In Table~\ref{table:table2}, we present the statistics for the key merging properties for the three galaxy types within two different redshift ranges.
 As can be seen, before $z\sim 1$, on average a present-day NE's progenitor has experienced twice as more mergers as a ND's progenitor, indicating that the former might be born in denser environment than the latter.
-The latter (ND's progenitor) is seen to have experienced markedly more frequent gas-rich and larger-mass ratio mergers than the former, regardless of whether the gas fraction is calculated with respect to the stellar mass or to the total mass.
+The latter (ND's progenitor) is seen to have experienced markedly more frequent gas-rich mergers than the former (NE's progenitor); while the former has experienced more frequent low-mass-ratio mergers than the latter.
 Differences in merging orbits and trajectory types are marginal among the three types of galaxies at these high redshifts.
 At redshifts below $z \sim 1$, discrepancies among the three types of galaxies become more significant.
 The progenitors of both present-day NDs and CQs have had dominant fractions of pro-grade and tangentially incoming merging orbits ($\theta_{\rm orb} < 90^{\circ}$ and $\theta_{\rm rv} \geqslant 45^{\circ}$).
 While a NE's progenitor during that time has experienced significantly more retrograde and radial mergers ($\theta_{\rm orb}\geqslant 90^{\circ}$ and $\theta_{\rm rv} < 45^{\circ}$) than its ND and CQ counterparts.
 We also note here that some of our quenched early-type galaxies still host plenty of HI gas with high angular momenta at the outskirts of the galaxies (see CQs in Fig.~\ref{fig:example_morphology} for examples).
-It implies a mechanism which keeps the galaxies quenched and we will address this mechanism in another parallel work (Lu et al. in prep.).
+It implies a mechanism which keeps the galaxies quenched and we will address this mechanism in another parallel work \citep{Lu_et_al.(2021b)}.